antony0596/antony0596/README.md

 - 👋 Hi, I’m @antony0596
-- 👀 I’m currently interested in finding a paid internship or entry level job as a developer.
+- 👀 Not really looking for anything at the moment.
+I am just trying to learn as much as I can.
 - 🌱 I’m currently learning programming in general.
-So far I have learned HTML, CSS, JavaScript, and C#.
+I have some experience with Python, C#, JavasScript, HTML, and CSS.
 - 📫 Twitter @TonyFWeb
 - 📫 Instagram @tonyfweb